- What is a training manual? + Free template

 - Simply double-click on the Professional Manual Template.

-You can also change the user manual template in Microsoft Word to your liking.
+You can also customize the user manual template in Microsoft Word.